andersonfrailey/UBI_LaTex/reform_doc_3.tex

 \section{Tax and Welfare/Transfer Repeal with UBI for 21 Plus}
 This section impliments a UBI limited to those 21 and above.
 Using the goal of revenue neutrality after accounting for taxes on the additional income, we found that a UBI of \$\fxaa{} could be given to all 21 and above.

-Unlike when the UBI was given to all above $18$, the additional tax liabilities offset any drop in liabilities resulting from the loss of taxable benefits, so no tax units see a drop in taxes.
+Unlike when the UBI was given to all above $18$, the additional tax liabilities offset any drop in liabilities resulting from the loss of taxable benefits, so no tax units see a cut in taxes.
 As with the previously discussed reforms, the progressivity of the tax effects is still maintained despite large marginal tax rate increases in the bottom percentiles.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}